Hikmat-Bangash/FYP-WSSCs-turborepo/Documentation/documentation.md

 Future work includes the development of a mobile application to extend accessibility, integration with the existing WSSC infrastructure, enhanced reporting and analytics capabilities, expansion to other WSSCs, integration of advanced technologies, and community engagement programs.
 These efforts will further enhance the system's functionality, adaptability, and impact, providing a robust framework for efficient waste and complaint management.

-Overall, this system serves as a promising solution to the waste management and complaint management challenges faced by WSSCs in Pakistani cities.
-By harnessing technology and citizen participation, it aims to create a more sustainable and responsive environment, fostering improved service delivery and community well-being.

 **FYP Report Approval**</sub>